Am Timan

 Since the dry season lasts for about seven months of the year, water becomes a problem as the dry season progresses.
 Aquifers are accessed by digging deeper and deeper into the bed of the Bahr Salamat (river).
 The river starts flowing with the onset of rain, however, and the children enjoy swimming in it.

 History

 October 2006

 On 23 October 2006, the city was claimed to be captured by Union of Forces for Democracy, the main Chadian rebel group.
 The government of Chad disputed this claim.

+Climate

+The climate is semi arid (Koppen: BSh), bordering on a tropical savanna climate (Koppen: Aw), with almost all rainfall occurring during the summer months.

 Demographics

 Health

 In 2018, a lay first responder (LFR) program was launched to provide prehospital emergency medical services for residents.
 It was created by international collaborators from LFR International, Washington University in St. Louis, Red Cross of Chad, and the University of Michigan Medical School by training local motorcycle taxi drivers to provide first aid and transport.